 Add a little something special under the tree for your favorite senior.

 - Flameless candles: Flameless candles make beautiful and practical gifts.
 Not only do they add ambience to a room, they serve as a night light.
 They're also safe for seniors who may forget to blow out a traditional candle.
-Try this flameless candle in an 8" brocade vase for about $28, plus shipping.
+Candles cost upwards of $25.

 - Wireless key finder: This is a wonderful gift for anyone who frequently loses their keys.
 To use, they'll attach an alarmed key fob to their keys.
 When the keys disappear, they'll simply press a button on the remote transmitter to activate an alarm.
-Cost is around $35, plus shipping.
+Cost is around $30.